Koudela/eArc-router/README.md

 }
 ```

-To learn more of `patience` and event `phases` consult the documentation of
+To learn more of listener `patience` and event `phases` consult the documentation of
 the [earc/event-tree](https://github.com/Koudela/eArc-eventTree).

 #### Via live cycle hooks

-The simplest way to hook into the live cycle is to extend your controller from
+The simplest way to implement the third case and hook into the live cycle of all
-your own base controller.
-You can do pre and post processing, log exceptions or
+controllers is to extend your controllers from your own base controller.
+You can
-implement the old style of controller handling - having many actions in one
+do pre and post processing, log exceptions or implement the old style of action
-controller.
+handling - having many actions in one controller.

 ```php
 namespace NamespaceOfYour\EventTreeRoot\routing\admin\user\edit;